ivantrj/flutter_beginner_tutorial_app/README.md

-# Flutter Beginner Tutorial Series APp
+# Flutter Beginner Tutorial Series App

 This is a repo for my YouTube Flutter [playlist](https://www.youtube.com/playlist?list=PLYFiERZJuN9-KeF9LEH9kGp06WnfiVh8X) for beginners.
 You will find all the code here.